junosan/Sibyl/README.md

   - `make clean`, then `make`
 - Use script files in `$ROOT/Sibyl/run/rnn`
   - `run_g.sh`: runs backtest for a single date `$1`
-    - `workspace.list` chooses which trained RNN to use (can run multiple in ensemble)
+    - `workspace.list` specifies which trained RNN to use (can run multiple RNNs in ensemble)
-    - `simserv`, `class Model`, and `class Reshaper` each take a configuration file as referred to in `run_g.sh`, which need to be set as needed
+    - `simserv`, `class Model`, and `class Reshaper` each take a configuration file as referred to in `run_g.sh`, which need to be modified as needed
-    - see Screenshot section below for instructions on live monitoring
+    - see **Screenshots** section below for instructions on live monitoring
   - `run_g_list.sh`: using `run_g.sh`, run all dates in a date list file `$1`
   - `run_g_scan_param.sh`: using `run_g_list.sh`, repeatedly run full date list
                            while changing configuration files